 What I found instead was that the model was surprisingly good at betting against overvalued teams over time.

-Last season, I saw how my model quite often predicted against Borussia Dortmund while the market made another prediction.
+Last season, I saw how my soccer prediction machine quite often predicted against Borussia Dortmund while the market made another prediction.
 Dortmund ended up having a bad season making my model advantageous compared to market predictions.
 This season I have seen the same when it comes to teams like Liverpool and Chelsea.

 Machine Learning and Easy Gains